johnbeve/BFO-Organization/docs/index.md

 # ICBO 2022: International Conference on Biomedical Ontology

-Theme of ICBO 2022: Lessons from Ontologies in Diverse Domains
+Theme of ICBO 2022: "Lessons from Ontologies in Diverse Domains".

 ## Location